 Second, this is the model I purchased for myself.
 I put it together solo, in a process that took about an hour because it’s a big, burly beast of a chair, and getting the seat back attached without four hands is a bit tricky.

-I have used this chair ten to fourteen hours daily, every day for over a year.
+I have used this chair ten to fourteen hours daily for over a year.
 The only problem I’ve ever had with it is that about every six months, I have to tighten up the chair arms.
 Other than that, it’s been a wonder.

-It’s heavy, it’s comfortable, and it’s virtually indestructible.
-The Herc 24/7 was explicitly designed for use in call centers that run nonstop so that the same chair is used by different people who come in during different shifts, which sees the chair in constant use.
+It’s heavy, comfortable, and virtually indestructible.
+The Herc 24/7 was explicitly designed for use in call centers that run nonstop.
+This means that the same chair is used by different people who come in during different shifts, which means it is constantly used.
 It can stand up to just about anything you can throw at it.

-On top of that, I’ve got three reformed feral cats in the house, and the rugged fabric has stood up exceptionally well to razor-sharp claws.
+In addition, I’ve got three reformed feral cats in the house, and the rugged fabric has stood up exceptionally well to razor-sharp claws.
 It’s also got excellent lumbar and head/neck/shoulder support.
-It also has the highest supported user weight of any chair on the list; an impressive five-hundred pounds!
+It also has the highest supported user weight of any chair on the list—an impressive five hundred pounds!

-The armrests are also ergonomically designed and quite comfortable although not as well-padded as I would prefer, nor are they height-adjustable, but that’s about the only weak spot the chair has.
-Having used this chair for more than a year, I would rate it as the best, most affordable ergonomic office chair
+The armrests are also ergonomically designed and quite comfortable, although they aren’t as well-padded as I would prefer, nor are they height-adjustable.
+That’s about the only weak spot the chair has.
+Having used this chair for over a year, I would rate it as the best, most affordable ergonomic office chair.

-Honestly, if Flash Furniture had the same level of brand recognition and reliability as Serta, this model would have taken top honors.
+Honestly, if Flash Furniture had the same brand recognition and reliability level as Serta, this model would have taken top honors.
 It’s perfect for big and tall users (I’m 6’6”).
-Highly recommended.

 Honorable Mention: Flash Furniture Microfiber

-Flash Furniture may not have all that much heft as a brand, but they make surprisingly good furniture, which is why our top five list in this category is dominated by two companies, with Serta taking top honors and Flash Furniture rounding out the roster.
+Flash Furniture may not have much heft as a brand, but they make surprisingly good furniture.
+This is why our top five list in this category is dominated by two companies: Serta, which takes top honors, and Flash Furniture, which rounds out the roster.

 The Flash Furniture microfiber chair is delightfully comfortable, although not as generously padded as the mighty Hercules 24/7.

-Since the padding is simple block foam, if you use this chair intensively on a daily basis, the block foam is likely to break down rather quickly and it won’t be as comfortable as it was after say, six months of intense use, which may prompt you to either have it re-padded or to buy a pillow to give you a bit of extra cushioning.
+Since the padding is simple block foam, if you use this chair intensively on a daily basis, the block foam is likely to break down rather quickly, and it won’t be as comfortable as it was after, say, six months of intense use.
+This may prompt you to either have it re-padded or buy a pillow to give you a bit of extra cushioning.

-The base isn’t metal, sadly, which is an admitted weak spot in the design, but it is ruggedized, and the chair is capable of supporting up to 300 pounds of user weight.
+Sadly, the base isn’t metal, which is an admitted weak spot in the design, but it is ruggedized, and the chair can support up to 300 pounds of user weight.

-Given the limitations of the padding and the fact that the base is nylon, we’d rate this chair as good for light to moderate daily use but less than ideal for heavy daily use.
+Given the limitations of the padding and the nylon base, we’d rate this chair as good for light to moderate daily use but less than ideal for heavy daily use.

-Perhaps the coolest feature about the Flash Furniture Microfiber is the fact that it’s got an insane height adjustment range and can be lowered sufficiently to make it a great chair for young people, then raised sufficiently to make it a good fit for users up to about 6’3”.
+Perhaps the Flash Furniture Microfiber’s coolest feature is its insane height adjustment range.
+It can be lowered sufficiently to make it a great chair for young people and raised sufficiently to make it a good fit for users up to about 6’3”.

 That’s impressive and makes this model surprisingly versatile.
 It’s one of the best inexpensive ergonomic office chairs on the market.